marnovandermaas/idleLands-automation/README.md

 # Todo
 - Better raid boss picking based needs in an array
 - Auto pet ability usage (request from `Anten`)
-- Implement auto by pots, code provided by @sarimash
+- Implement auto by pots, code provided by `Sarimash`
-- Implement reroll quests, code provided by @sarimash
+- Implement reroll quests, code provided by `Sarimash`
 - Other automations gamble? leave party?
 - You have an idea/suggestion, please ask away